3. DIAGNOSIS

 Validated symptom scores measure the severity of UI and LUTS. | 3 |

-Both condition-specific and general health status questionnaires measure current health status and change following treatment. | 3 |
+Both condition-specific and general health status questionnaires measure current health status and appear sensitive to change following treatment. | 3 |

 Patient questionnaires cannot replace a detailed patient consultation and should only be used as part of a complete medical history. | 4 |